GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77convert.rst

 .. only:: not man

-    mgd77convert - Convert MGD77 data to other file formats
+    mgd77convert - Convert MGD77 data to other formats

 Synopsis
 --------